payshares-legacy/payshares-payments/README.md

     Returned during a signing error.
 This transaction should be moved to the non-fatal error state, and signing should continue.

 #### Network Module
-The network module provides the interface to the Stellar Network.
-IMPORTANT: the return objects from the Stellar Websocket API and the HTTP API are different.
+The network module provides the interface to the Payshares Network.
+IMPORTANT: the return objects from the Payshares Websocket API and the HTTP API are different.
 Each call to the network module expects the JSON response body from the HTTP API.
 Here's the interface:

 ##### ```submitTransactionBlob(txblob)```
 Submits the given txblob to the network.
 Returns the JSON response body.